LucasBehrendt/tech-blog/README.md

   - The post field has a FK to the Post model, to make sure the comment is assigned to the correct blog post.

-- #### Inquiry Model UPDATE?
+- #### Inquiry Model

   - ID and time of creation is given automatically.

-  - Users can choose an email adress and write an inquiry, while user is automatically set to the signed in users ID.
+  - Users can write an inquiry, while user and email are automatically set to the signed in users ID and registered email address.

 ### Wireframes